Puneet-Pal-Singh/Python-Exercise/README.md

 Q3- This Program logs clients data like exercise,diet and display it with time stamp when needed.

 Source Code-Health Management System.py

+Q4-Write a program and make a pattern ,ask user for number of rows and and enter his choice for pattern style(Straight or Inverted).

+Source Code-Pattern Print.py